wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 quarkus.datasource.db-kind=postgresql
 ```

-And then let’s have a simple SQL import script to fill some basic data into the database.
-Create a new file called `src/main/resources/import.sql` and put the following lines in there.
+And then let’s make a simple SQL import script to fill some basic data into the database.
+Create a new file called `src/main/resources/import.sql` and put the following lines in there: **(AO: "Ms" is more popular now than "Mrs", which looks pretty old-fashioned)**

 ```java
 insert into person(id, first_name, last_name, salutation) values (nextval('hibernate_sequence'), 'Doro', 'Pesch', 'Mrs');